 Reciting sutras out loud at home or with the support of sangha is a deeply centering process.
-Even when we don’t have intellectual understanding of all of the contents of the sutras, dharanis and poems chanted they “get in there” into our hearts and minds and do provide benefit.
-Classes and study retreats are periodically offered.
-Studying a sutra that has been chanted frequently and memorized can be a wonderful experience.
+Even when we don’t have intellectual understanding of all of the contents of the sutras, dharanis and poems chanted they “get in” to our hearts and minds and provide benefit.
+A series of Dharma Talks on these texts is available here.
 Reciting sutras is also understood in Buddhism to generate merit.
-Following chanting a short dedication (Japanese eko) is always recited to direct the positive energy of this practice to those who need it.
+Following chanting, a dedication (Japanese eko) is recited to direct the positive energy of this practice to those who need it.

 We do use some Japanese words and chants.
 For information about how the Japanese language works and how to pronounce the words we use please see: Japanese Pronunciation Basics.pdf created by Desiree Webster.

 Our current sutra book can be downloaded as a PDF or you make take one home from Red Cedar Dharma Hall on your next visit ($5 donation requested).

 Download the chant book as a PDF.
 Or click on our most common chants below.

 The Doan ryo are the orchestra of the meditation hall in the practice roles of tenken, doan, and kokyo (see below).
 Training is conducted by the Ino (head of meditation hall).